Making the web faster and more sustainable

-It’s official.
-Responsive images are a W3C recommendation since November 2016, featuring the brand new
+It's official.
+Responsive images have been a W3C recommendation since November 2016, featuring the brand new

 picture tag and new attributes for the

 Why responsive images? #

 Back in 2010, Ethan Marcotte started talking of responsive web design, an approach to web design aimed at allowing webpages to be viewed in response to the size of the browser viewport.

 That was revolutionary, but suddenly we developers had a new problem to face: in a responsive website, how big should the website's image files be?

 The initial approach was to use one large image for all viewport sizes, so that images looked great on large screens even if they had to be scaled down on smaller devices, but soon this turned out to be a bad practice: slower connections on mobile devices and less performing CPUs were slowing down the website and making user experience worse.

 That's why a group of independent designers and developers who go by the name of Responsive Images Community Group, started proposing new tags and attributes.